-Brent’s personal level of incompetence reached its crescendo the moment he had to incorporate members of the Swindon branch into his Slough team.
+Brent’s personal level of incompetence reached its crescendo the moment he had to incorporate members of the Swindon branch in his Slough team.

 Ferguson’s biggest strength was his ability to adapt and reconstruct his team.

 Throughout his tenure at Manchester United, he faced numerous challenges.
 Initially, he vowed to knock Liverpool “off their perch”.
-Once he did this, he had to fight off the challenge of Blackburn Rovers and their new-found wealth under the ownership of Jack Walker.
+Once he did this, he had to fight off the challenge of moneybags Blackburn Rovers under the ownership of Jack Walker.
 He did this too.

 Then came perhaps his biggest challenge; the emergence of Arsène Wenger at Arsenal.
-After struggling initially, Ferguson managed to reinvent and reinvigorate his teams.
-Wenger was cast into the shadows.
+After initially struggling, Ferguson managed to reinvent his team.
+Wenger was cast to the shadows.